spacecolonyone/MarsCityState/README.md

 Simulation of drone swarming to build a cover
 ```

 The design of the drones implies that they will compensate the fact that they are not individually strong with working in groups and consuming more time to build and maintain things.
 If we consider the cover structure as described and scaled to support 1000 residents, which will be sufficient for the entire first phase, it will require 90 million bricks.
 We will assume 1000 drones, one per resident, and average time to build a single brick of 10 minutes and average time to move and lay a single brick of 10 minutes.
 The time required to build the cover structure will be 3.5 years.
-Since the first phase is projected to 20 years, until 2050, it will be possible to build the cover with these 1000 drones, leaving sufficient time for defects, recharging and other tasks.
+Since the first phase is projected to 20 years, until 2050, it will be possible to build the cover with these 1000 drones, leaving sufficient time for dealing with malfunctions, time for recharging and other tasks.

 ## Modules

 Within the cave of the cover, the city will be built on top of a layer of connected modules.
 The modules will be lain on the ground arranged in a layout that completely covers the surface around the columns of the cover.
 These modules will be the flooring of all areas in the city - private, social and industrial.
 The modules will be standardized and therefore they will be possible to be repurposed, reused and replaced as needed.

-The basic module is a hollow hexagonal prism of 2 meters in side length and 0.6 meters in height.
+The basic module is a hollow hexagonal prism of 2 meters in side length and 1 meters in height when deflated and 4 meters in height when inflated.

 ```
 Diagram of a basic module